PoojaSharma227/ibm_DS_capstoneproject/README.md

 -[@PoojaSharma227](https://www.github.com/PoojaSharma227)

 # feedback
-if you have any feeback, please reach out to me at poojaangel227@gmail.com
+if you have any feedback, please reach out to me at poojaangel227@gmail.com

 # License
 [MIT License](LICENSE)